Best for Britain: Aims

-Establishment

-Best for Britain was set up in April 2017 to work alongside other organisations in the campaign to maintain Britain's membership of the EU.
-At the end of 2017, the former UN diplomat Lord Malloch-Brown became Best for Britain's Chair.
-The CEO is Naomi Smith.

-In September 2021, Kim Darroch became Best for Britain's Chair.
+Since 2021, Best for Britain says that it aims to fix the problems Britain faces after Brexit through a combination of evidence gathering, policy creation, public engagement and political campaigning.
+They aim to secure better outcomes for the UK by seeking improvements to the UK-EU relationship, advocating evidence-based policy recommendations to decision makers.

+Best for Britain campaigns to strengthen democratic rights and government accountability within the UK, and opposes restrictions to public right to protest and new barriers to voting.
+They campaign for reform of the UK’s first-past-the-post electoral system and advocate tactical voting until this has been achieved.
+Best for Britain also acts as a watchdog on reported governmental waste, corruption and scandal.

+Leadership

+Best for Britain is currently chaired by Peter Norris who is also the Chairman of Virgin Group.
+It had previously been chaired by former British diplomats Lord Malloch-Brown (2017-2021) and Lord Sir Kim Darroch (2021-2023).
+Its CEO is Naomi Smith who in 2024 was named among the 100 most influential women in Westminster by House Magazine.

 Campaign activities

 Tell the Remain parties to work together

 Following the 2019 European elections Best for Britain launched a campaign and petition that called for the leaders of political parties that supported remaining in the EU to work together to achieve that goal.

 Voter registration campaign for European elections

 On 8 May 2019, Best for Britain launched a national campaign urging the 7.9 million unregistered eligible voters to sign up before the European elections.
 Best for Britain CEO, Naomi Smith called the figures “staggering” and said: “These people have a big part to play in the future direction of our country, and we will do everything in our power to ensure their voice is heard on polling day with everyone else's.”
 Best for Britain also created a tool to help voters register and/or obtain a postal vote.